 Ad Hoc Jaspersoft | The Big Picture

-In the 14.2 version of CA PPM, we got our first look at Jaspersoft, the reporting tool replacing Business Objects (BO).
-CA enhanced Jaspersoft in CA PPM 14.3.
+In the 14.2 version of Clarity PPM, we got our first look at Jaspersoft, the reporting tool replacing Business Objects (BO).
+Broadcom enhanced Jaspersoft in Clarity version 14.3.
 While BO remains available in 14.3, it will be retired in the next version.
-This means every report will need to be re-created in Jaspersoft, and regular users can do it from within CA PPM.
+This means every report will need to be re-created in Jaspersoft, and regular users can do it from within Clarity.

 Jaspersoft is TIBCO’s popular, open source reporting software.
-It’s powerful because it can be embedded and integrated easily in any application, as you see with CA PPM.
-It allows end users to run stock reports, create custom reports, ad hoc reports, or dashboards, without even leaving CA PPM.
+It’s powerful because it can be embedded and integrated easily in any application, as you see with Clarity.
+It allows end users to run stock reports, create custom reports, ad hoc reports, or dashboards, without even leaving Clarity.
 And the information is available on mobile devices.
 Hooray!

-Here’s the view in 14.3 when you navigate to Advanced Reporting from the CA PPM Home tab.
+Here’s the view in 14.3 when you navigate to Advanced Reporting from the Clarity Home tab.

-In Advanced Reporting, the six different blocks you see above are not available to all end users.
+In Advanced Reporting, the six different blocks are not available to all end users.
 You’re more likely to see three blocks: Reports, Ad Hoc Views, and Dashboards.
-And in terms of those Reports, CA PPM has provided quite a few out-of-the-box.
+And in terms of those Reports, Clarity has provided quite a few out-of-the-box.

 There are many out-of-the-box options.
 For example, “KPIs by Project Type.”
 It’s a quick snapshot of information for executives.
 Upon opening the report, go to the left-hand panel to input the values you want to display on the larger, currently blank, right-hand panel.